GiorgiMakharadze/rust-notes/README.md

 cargo check           # Analyzes your code for errors without producing an executable binary. cargo build --release # Builds an optimized binary suitable for production.
 ```
+'
+rustc --explain E0004 (E0004 is a error code every error have a code)
 - **Explanation:**
   - These commands help you quickly iterate on your code.
 For example, `cargo check` is particularly useful during development because it is faster than a full build, allowing you to catch errors early.

 ## Project Structure (from `cargo new my_app`)
 When you create a new project using Cargo, it sets up a standard directory layout: